quotient-im/Quaternion/BUILDING.md

 There are few tags so far; there will be more, as new versions are released.

 ### Pre-requisites
-- a Linux, MacOS or Windows system (desktop versions tried; mobile Linux/Windows might work too)
+- a Linux, OSX or Windows system (desktop versions tried; mobile Linux/Windows might work too)
-  - For Ubuntu flavours - Trusty Tar or later (or a derivative) is good enough; older ones will need PPAs at least for a newer Qt
+  - For Ubuntu flavours - zesty or later (or a derivative) is good enough out of the box; older ones will need PPAs at least for a newer Qt; in particular, if you have xenial you're advised to add Kubuntu Backports PPA for it
 - a Git client to check out this repo
 - CMake (from your package management system or [the official website](https://cmake.org/download/))
-- Qt 5 (either Open Source or Commercial), version 5.2.1 or higher as of this writing (check the CMakeLists.txt for most up-to-date information).
-Qt 5.3 or higher recommended on Windows.
+- Qt 5 (either Open Source or Commercial), version 5.6 or higher
 - a C++ toolchain supported by your version of Qt (see a link for your platform at [the Qt's platform requirements page](http://doc.qt.io/qt-5/gettingstarted.html#platform-requirements))
-  - GCC 4.8, Clang 3.5.0, Visual C++ 2015 are the oldest officially supported as of this writing
+  - GCC 5 (Windows, Linux, OSX), Clang 5 (Linux), Apple Clang 8.1 (OSX) and Visual C++ 2015 (Windows) are the oldest officially supported
+  - any build system that works with CMake should be fine: GNU Make, ninja (any platform), NMake, jom (Windows) are known to work.

 #### Linux
 Just install things from the list above using your preferred package manager.
 If your Qt package base is fine-grained you might want to take a look at `CMakeLists.txt` to figure out which specific libraries Quaternion uses (or blindly run cmake and look at error messages).
 Note also that you'll need several Qt Quick plugins for Quaternion to work (without them, it will compile and run but won't show the messages timeline).
 In case of Trusty Tar the following line will get you everything necessary to build and run Quaternion (thanks to `@onlnr:matrix.org`):